kiwi0fruit/misc/src/socionics-jat/README.md

 Let's explain this in the example of the delta quadra.

 Deltas are: ENFP-Ne'-dom, INFJ-Fi'-dom, ESTJ-Te'-dom, ISTP-Si'-dom.
 So as commonly believed in MBTI xNFP and xSTJ are not delta.
-As believed in socionics:
+As believed in Socionics:

 * ENFP-Ne'-dom has auxiliary Fi', and Si' as most inferior function (to the point of not controlling it so it has its own motivation and becomes valuable function),
 * INFJ-Fi'-dom has auxiliary Ne', and Te' as most inferior,
 * ESTJ-Te'-dom has auxiliary Si', and Fi' as most inferior,
 * ISTP-Si'-dom has auxiliary Te', and Ne' as most inferior.

 So the functions the type values most are dominant, auxiliary and the most inferior.
-For some reason commonly ENFP-Ne-dom also values Te, INFJ-Fi'-dom also values Si', ESTJ-Te'-dom also values Ne', ISTP-Si'-dom also values Fi' (as believed in socionics).
+For some reason commonly ENFP-Ne-dom also values Te, INFJ-Fi'-dom also values Si', ESTJ-Te'-dom also values Ne', ISTP-Si'-dom also values Fi' (as believed in Socionics).

 So this can be seen that these 4 types has the same 4 most valued functions.